firedrakeproject/firedrake/docs/source/visualisation.rst

 <firedrake.plot.tricontour>`, and so forth, all behave more or less like their
 counterparts in matplotlib, and actually call them under the hood.
-The only difference is that the Firedrake functions include an extra optional argument ``axes`` to specify the matplotlib axis object to draw on.
-When using matplotlib by itself these methods are methods of the axis object.
+The only difference is that the Firedrake functions include an extra optional argument ``axes`` to specify the matplotlib :class:`Axes <matplotlib.axis.Axes>` object to draw on.
+When using matplotlib by itself these methods are methods of the Axes object.
 Otherwise the usage is identical.
 For example, the following code would make a filled contour plot of the function ``u`` using the inferno colormap, with contours drawn at 0.0, 0.02, ..., 1.0, and add a colorbar to the figure.

    .. code-block:: python

       import matplotlib.pyplot as plt
+      import numpy as np
+      mesh = UnitSquareMesh(10, 10)
+      V = FunctionSpace(mesh, "CG", 1)
       u = Function(V)
-      ...
+      x = SpatialCoordinate(mesh)
+      u.interpolate(x[0] + x[1])
       fig, axes = plt.subplots()
       levels = np.linspace(0, 1, 51)
       contours = tricontourf(u, levels=levels, axes=axes, cmap="inferno")